Rachnera/tls-key-mapper/README.md

 ## Setup

 Definitely not plug-and-play.
 Unless you happen to be adding this feature to exactly _The Last Sovereign_.
-In which case you "just" need to add the ten (!) scripts stored in that repository to your game, after all other custom scripts and in that exact order:
+In which case you "just" need to add the ten (!) scripts stored in that repository to the game, after all other custom scripts and in that exact order:
 1. Lone Wolf Gamepad Extender
 2. System Settings - Cidiomar
 3. Vocab Settings - Cidiomar